 chmod –R 770 /work/GenomicSamples/yourislanderid

-FASTQC & MultiQC
+FASTQC, MultiQC, & PhiX

 Fastqc is run to evaluate overall quality of the base calls and other broad patterns in the sequence data.
 Fastqc should be run immediately upon receiving sequences.
-MultiQC is a tool to aggregate fastqc output from multiple files
+MultiQC is a tool to aggregate fastqc output from multiple files.
+PhiX is a virus whose DNA is spiked into Illumina sequencing runs for quality control and to increase the diversity of libraries.
+While most is removed, some PhiX sequences usually end up in your data, and it should be removed.

 Script: runFASTQC.sh